 We are sensitive to foreign exchange exposures when we make commitments to purchase raw materials or finished and semi-finished goods quoted in a currency other than the Canadian dollar.
-The risk primarily relates to purchases of carbon and stainless steel wire rod, zinc, imported finished or semi-finished goods and natural gas.
-In the first six months of 2010, approximately \$17.0 million of sales from our Canadian operations were earned in US dollars (\$26.4 million in 2009) and approximately \$30.7 million of our costs were incurred in US dollars (\$48.0 million in 2009).
-While this provides a partial hedge against currency fluctuations, changes in the value of the Canadian dollar affect our profitability.
+In the first nine months of 2010, our US dollar denominated expenses in our Canadian operations were US\$43.2 million (US\$53.1 million in 2009), primarily relating to the purchases of carbon steel wire rod, zinc, imported finished or semi-finished goods, and natural gas.
+Offsetting this, our US dollar denominated sales from our Canadian operations were US\$22.9 million (US\$29.1 million in 2009).
+While this provides a partial hedge in our Canadian operations against USD/CAD fluctuations, changes in the value of USD/CAD exchange rate will affect the profitability of our Canadian operations.
 In addition, we generate a portion of our profits from our operations in the United States and changes in the value of the Canadian dollar relative to the US dollar have an impact on the conversion of these profits into Canadian dollars, which is our reporting currency.